gerbiljames/Archipelago-Crystal/worlds/dmc3/docs/en_Devil May Cry 3.md

 export a config file.

 ## What does randomization do in DMC3?
-Key Items, Weapons, Styles and Skills and other upgrades are all randomized.
-You may end up having to replay missions once you get new weapons in order to destroy previous style checks for the chance at new items.
+Randomization includes the following
+- Adjudicators, both the dropped item and the required rank+weapon are randomized
+- Boss drops, i.e Cerberus or Nevan
+- In world consumable pickups
+- Secret mission rewards
+- Key items

 ## What is the goal?
-To beat the game aka Mission 20
+To reach Mission #20 on any difficulty and complete it.

 ## What is a check?
-A check is any item that can be picked up in the game.
-I.e Randomly found Vital Star's, new weapons or styles, or even blue orb fragments.
+A check is any item that can be picked up or obtained.

+This includes: Consumables on the ground, Secret Mission rewards, Adjudicator Rewards and boss drops.